My Holy Rosary Family,

 - All Masses will be celebrated at the normal times.

-- Rather than hymnals and missalettes, paper worship aids will be used.
+- Paper worship aids will continue to be used.
 We ask that you please take the worship aid with you and not leave it at the church.

-- Eucharistic Adoration will continue on Mondays, Wednesdays, Fridays, and Sundays from 1:00pm-5:00pm.
+- Eucharistic Adoration will continue on Wednesdays, Fridays, and Sundays from 1:00pm-5:00pm.

-As we begin offering the Mass publicly again, we will be opening the church at 50% capacity.
-In order to accomplish this, we will be spreading people out by restricting certain pews.
+We will continue with Mass at 50% capacity.
+In order to accomplish this, we spread people out by restricting certain pews.
 We ask that those families who live under one roof sit together, and maintain a six-foot separation between households.
-Because of spatial constraints, we kindly ask that if you are attending Mass individually, or if you live in a smaller household, please fill up the shorter side pews first before sitting in the longer pews that can accommodate larger family groups.
-If we begin to approach 50% capacity, parishioners will be directed to the Parish Life Center where either Fr.
-Michael or I will celebrate a simultaneous Mass at the normal time.
-The nursery and the Children’s Liturgy of the Word will be discontinued for the time being.
+Because of spatial constraints, we kindly ask that if you are attending Mass individually, or if you live in a smaller household, to please be aware of your surroundings.
+If we outgrow the church, depending on the number of extra people, parishioners will be directed either to the Family Room to watch a livestream or to the Parish Life Center for a simultaneous Mass.
+The nursery and the Children’s Liturgy of the Word will be continue to be closed for the time being.

 As you enter the Church, please note that the bishop has asked all of us to wear masks during the celebration of the Mass.
 We ask that you please bring your own mask to wear.
 After entering, hand sanitizer will continue to be available at all the doors of the church.
 We ask that you sanitize your hands.
 (Please only use the recommended dime-sized amount.)